-It is expected that, except for the suggested admission pathways, ED screening tool and delirium advice presented in this document, there should not be a requirement to develop multiple clinical guidelines specifically for elderly trauma.
-Given the identified and expected rise in proportion of elderly patients within the trauma system, it is more appropriate that all local and network guidelines relating to trauma should include elements which are specific to elderly and/or frail patients.
+At a network, MTC and TU level there should not be a requirement to develop multiple clinical guidelines specifically for older major trauma.
+Given the identified and continued rise in the proportion of older patients within the trauma system, it is more appropriate that all local and network guidelines relating to trauma should include elements which are specific to older and/or frail patients.